nataliagalan/mod-1-practice-challenge-dog-walker/README.md

 #### Dog

 - `Dog#initialize(name, breed, good_dog)`
-  - should initialize with a name (string), a breed (string), and whether or not this dog is a good boy (boolean)
+  - should initialize with a name (string), a breed (string), and whether or not this dog is a good dog (boolean)
 - `Dog#name`
   - should return the name of the dog. _Should not_ be able to change after initialization.
 - `Dog#breed`
   - should return the breed of the dog. _Should not_ be able to change after initialization.
 - `Dog#good_dog`
-  - should return the dog's good boy status. _Should_ be able to change after initialization.
+  - should return the dog's good dog status. _Should_ be able to change after initialization.
 - `Dog.all`
   - Returns an array of all Dog instances